-Comparison of known exemplar records for purposes of extradition and identification
+- Comparison of known exemplar records for purposes of extradition and identification

-Recording of post-mortem exemplar records from decedents
+- Recording of post-mortem exemplar impressions from decedents

-Identification of unknown decedents through fingerprint examination
+- Identification of unknown decedents through friction ridge examination

-Offer training to law enforcement agencies
+- Offer training to law enforcement agencies

 The Latent Print Section strives to provide the highest quality forensic testing services to our customers in a timely fashion.
 The laboratory management welcomes feedback regarding both positive observations as well as suggestions for improvement of laboratory services.
 Please use our Laboratory Services Feedback Forms which can be returned by Email or facsimile.